Home Compare ECL vs LIN

 Profitability

-On profitability, the same pattern holds: both rank well, but Linde plc still sits higher.
+On valuation, the same pattern holds: both rank well, but Linde plc still sits higher.

 ECL